≡ Menu

 Origin of the Australian Kelpie

-The Australian Kelpie came into existence when Australian land owners decided to intermix Collies with local indigenous dogs of the area (possibly Dingos).
-This resulted in creating a medium sized dog that “inherited” the intelligence of the Collie and the “toughness” of the local breed, which suited the early Australian farmers just fine!
+Unlike many other dog breeds where the original “origins” of the species remain somewhat of a mystery regarding where and how the Australian Kelpie was created, the story is quite simple.
+During the late 1800s, the Australian Kelpie existed when Australian landowners decided to intermix Collies with local indigenous dogs (possibly Dingos).
+This resulted in creating a medium-sized dog that “inherited” Collie’s intelligence and the local breed’s “toughness,” which suited the early Australian farmers just fine!

-Could be holding him back from being “officially” recognized is the fact that the Australian Kelpie goes by many different names which can cause a bit of confusion when trying to determine what dog you are talking about!
+One thing holding him back from being “officially” recognized is that the Australian Kelpie goes by many different names, which can confuse determining what dog you are talking about!
+For example, you may often hear folks refer to the Australian Kelpie as a:

 Now we mention all of this…

-It is also why this breed is growing in popularity worldwide as being more that just a working dog, especially because they are so smart and good with children.
+Even though the AKC does not recognize the Australian Kelpie, that is not stopping many dog breeders and enthusiasts from breeding the Australian Kelpie for his looks rather than just his “herding ability.”
+It is also why this breed is growing in popularity worldwide as being more than just a working dog, mainly because they are so intelligent and good with children.

-In general, what you’re gong to find is that Kelpies are typically bred to produce a dog with a “solid” coat, usually black and tan.
-The coat itself will be a double coat which has a thicker undercoat, making it a bit more durable (i.e. less grooming for you!).
+You’re going to find that Kelpies are typically bred to produce a dog with a “solid” coat, usually black and tan.
+The coat will be a double coat with a thicker undercoat, making it a bit more durable (i.e., less grooming for you!).
 But will still require weekly grooming if you want to try to avoid having your house covered in fur.
+The Australian Kelpie will likely require much less maintenance than a similar dog, such as the Border Collie or Collie since they don’t shed nearly as much or need as much grooming.

 But like a Border Collie…